wcm-io-devops/pippo/README.md

 # pippo

 pippo is a fast CLI tool written in Rust for interacting with Adobe Cloud Manager's REST API.

+It enables you to

+ * manage pipeline variables
+ * manage environment variables
+ * start pipelines
+ * list pipeline executions
+ * invalidate pipeline cache
+ * download and tail logs
+ * create Domains
+ * get an access token which can be reused e.g. by `curl` commands in CI/CD pipelines

 ## Installation